-With the 4th of July just a week away, CardHub.com today announced its rankings for the Best & Worst Cities to Celebrate Independence Day in 2013.
+With the 4th of July just a day away, CardHub.com announced its rankings for the Best and Worst Cities to Celebrate Independence Day.
 Consumers who are planning to travel for the Fourth can hopefully use this report’s findings – which are based on a number of different metrics, including weather forecast, hotel prices and entertainment options – to have more fun and spend less.

 With cost-effective festivities in mind, CardHub compared the 30 largest metropolitan areas in the United States – which are always popular vacation destinations – based on the following factors:

 4th of July Popularity

 Number of Bars & Restaurants

 Number of Arts, Entertainment & Recreation Establishments